codice/ddf/distribution/test/itests/README.md

 ```

 The runtime folder used during the test will be available under `target/exam/<GUID>`.
 It is possible to rerun the instance and verify that all bundles (excluding the test probe) are installed and working properly.
 You can also inspect the logs under `target/exam/<GUID>/data/logs`.

+## Adjusting the Log Level
+By default, itests are run at a log level of `warn` for increased performance.
+If you want to change the logging level, use the flag `-DitestLoggingLevel=<level>`.
+Valid levels are defined by the [SLF4J API](http://www.slf4j.org/api/org/apache/commons/logging/Log.html).